CovaSyn

 ICLR 2026 Benchmark

-On the peer-reviewed MolecularIQ benchmark, frontier LLMs score 21–41 % on chemical structure analysis.
-With CovaSyn MCP tools: 85–92 %.
+On the peer-reviewed MolecularIQ benchmark, four frontier LLMs score 14 to 41 percent on chemical structure analysis.
+With CovaSyn MCP attached, the same models reach 76 to 92 percent.
+Three of the four land at 85 to 92 %; the cheapest model (Gemini 3.5 Flash) at 76 %.
 Here are the numbers, and what they don't show.

 Top-line numbers